ICanBoogie/Routing/README.md

 The `RouteDefinition::CONTROLLER` key specifies the callable to invoke, or the class name of a callable.
 An action can be specified with `RouteDefinition::ACTION` and if the callable uses [ActionTrait][] the call will be mapped automatically to the appropriate method.

-Controllers can also be defined as service references when the [icanboogie/service] package is used.